-Where applicable, projects must ensure maximum independent access for disabled people and welcome diverse user needs.
-If your application will include works to improve physical access, you must provide an access audit prepared by an independent access consultant with your application.
+If your application will include works that to improve physical access or that may affect physical access, you must provide an access audit prepared by an independent access consultant with your application.
+This will include all building projects.
 The access audit should be undertaken at the beginning of the project and its findings reflected in the project designs and cost plan.
 We have published Building Access: A good practice guide for arts and cultural organisations to support organisations undertaking capital development work to cultural buildings.